-After the Chief got into a brawl with the Vice President, it is revealed that one of the other officials present recorded the fight on his camera phone and sent it to the President, who thought it was hilarious.
+- After the Chief got into a brawl with the Vice President, it is revealed that one of the other officials present recorded the fight on his camera phone and sent it to the President, who thought it was hilarious.
 Sure, we don't see the actual incident beyond the Chief leaping across the table and tackling the Vice President, but the impressed reactions that Agents 23 and 99 have sell everything.

-Agent 99 and Max ditch their motorcycle in a small village.
+- Agent 99 and Max ditch their motorcycle in a small village.
 99 says they need to find a car that isn't conspicuous.
 Max glazes over a few old and beat-up models of various kinds, and looks inside a garage, and sees something that he thinks is perfect.
-Agent 99 vehemently objects to his choice.
-Cuts to Max and Agent 99 driving down a country road in a bright-red and very conspicuous Ferarri, Max driving and 99 riding shotgun.
+Agent 99 vehemently objects to his choice: a bright-red and very conspicuous Ferarri, Max driving and 99 riding shotgun.
 Which apparently was the only car in working condition.

 Maxwell Smart: Bruce!
 Lloyd!
 What happened here... and what is that ungodly smell?